-Consider taking time to role play various scenarios about coping with stress, what to do if a friend offers you drugs or alcohol, or what to do if a friend needs help.
+Consider taking time to role play various scenarios about coping with stress, what to do if a friend offers you opioids or other drugs, or what to do if a friend needs help.

 The Facts.
-Your Future. is a multifaceted initiative led by Florida's First Lady Casey DeSantis to heighten youth understanding of the dangerous and life-altering effects of substance use.
+Your Future. is a

+multifaceted initiative led by Florida's First Lady, Casey DeSantis, to heighten youth understanding of the dangerous and life-altering effects of drug use.